Rustam-Z/data-structures-and-algorithms/README.md

     - A linked list will use more memory storage than arrays.
 It has more memory for an additional linked field or next pointer field.
     - Linked list elements cannot randomly be accessed.
     - Binary search cannot be applied in a linked list.
-    - A linked list takes more time in traversing of elements.
+    - A linked list takes more time to traverse of elements.
 - **Node**
     - A linked list is an ordered sequence of items called **nodes**
     - A node is the basic unit of representation in a linked list